binchenX/understand_container/docs/ch1.md

 | IPC       | System V IPC, POSIX message queues  |
 | UTS       | Hostname and NIS domain name        |

 - Annotations
-In addition to what and how the container should be run.
-Annotations allow you to label the containers.
-The ability to label and select the container base on some properties is the basic requirement for a container orchestration platform.
+In addition to defining what and how the container should run, annotations allow you to label the containers.
+The ability to label and select containers based on certain properties is a fundamental requirement for a container orchestration platform.

 ## Image, Container, and Processes